FAQS - All About SWU

 What is the situation with BASW’s Advice & Representation Service?

 The A&R Service continues to offer employment and professional advice services and representation services at regulatory councils across the UK to members of BASW (whether you opt-in to membership of the union or not).
-However, the additional membership of SWU also offers representation at any internal employment related hearings.
+However, the additional membership of SWU also offers a guarantee of representation at any internal employment related hearings.